kanta1207/OOP-Principals/README.md

 - By implementing **Inheritance** it will reduce future development time and ensures a higher level of accuracy.

-- By implementing **TypeScript**, enhancing development experience.
+- By implementing **TypeScript**, enhancing development experience working with classes.